A look at COVID-19 vaccinations in Canada on Tuesday, June 1, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-P.E.I. is reporting 9,044 new vaccinations administered over the past seven days for a total of 87,861 doses given.
-The province has administered doses at a rate of 553.877 per 1,000.
-In the province, 8.11 per cent (12,868) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 105,595 doses delivered so far.
+P.E.I. is reporting 9,605 new vaccinations administered over the past seven days for a total of 93,346 doses given.
+The province has administered doses at a rate of 588.455 per 1,000.
+In the province, 8.47 per cent (13,441) of the population has been fully vaccinated.
+There were 100 new vaccines delivered to P.E.I. for a total of 105,695 doses delivered so far.
 The province has received enough of the vaccine to give 67 per cent of its population a single dose.
-The province has used 83.21 per cent of its available vaccine supply.
+The province has used 88.32 per cent of its available vaccine supply.

-Nova Scotia is reporting 100,324 new vaccinations administered over the past seven days for a total of 583,873 doses given.
-The province has administered doses at a rate of 598.293 per 1,000.
-In the province, 4.45 per cent (43,463) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 651,450 doses delivered so far.
+Nova Scotia is reporting 78,937 new vaccinations administered over the past seven days for a total of 588,991 doses given.
+The province has administered doses at a rate of 603.537 per 1,000.
+In the province, 4.46 per cent (43,561) of the population has been fully vaccinated.
+There were 500 new vaccines delivered to Nova Scotia for a total of 651,950 doses delivered so far.
 The province has received enough of the vaccine to give 67 per cent of its population a single dose.
-The province has used 89.63 per cent of its available vaccine supply.
+The province has used 90.34 per cent of its available vaccine supply.

-Quebec is reporting 79,798 new vaccinations administered for a total of 5,583,075 doses given.
-The province has administered doses at a rate of 652.484 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 5,887,119 doses delivered so far.
-The province has received enough of the vaccine to give 69 per cent of its population a single dose.
-The province has used 94.84 per cent of its available vaccine supply.
+Quebec is reporting 65,917 new vaccinations administered for a total of 5,648,992 doses given.
+The province has administered doses at a rate of 660.187 per 1,000.
+There were 490,208 new vaccines delivered to Quebec for a total of 6,377,327 doses delivered so far.
+The province has received enough of the vaccine to give 75 per cent of its population a single dose.
+The province has used 88.58 per cent of its available vaccine supply.

-Ontario is reporting 97,747 new vaccinations administered for a total of 9,082,025 doses given.
-The province has administered doses at a rate of 618.284 per 1,000.
-In the province, 4.81 per cent (706,832) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 10,075,515 doses delivered so far.
-The province has received enough of the vaccine to give 69 per cent of its population a single dose.
-The province has used 90.14 per cent of its available vaccine supply.
+Ontario is reporting 120,195 new vaccinations administered for a total of 9,202,220 doses given.
+The province has administered doses at a rate of 626.467 per 1,000.
+In the province, 5.04 per cent (739,722) of the population has been fully vaccinated.
+There were 934,210 new vaccines delivered to Ontario for a total of 11,009,725 doses delivered so far.
+The province has received enough of the vaccine to give 75 per cent of its population a single dose.
+The province has used 83.58 per cent of its available vaccine supply.

-Saskatchewan is reporting 8,039 new vaccinations administered for a total of 725,648 doses given.
-The province has administered doses at a rate of 615.397 per 1,000.
-In the province, 7.06 per cent (83,217) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 815,975 doses delivered so far.
+Saskatchewan is reporting 5,304 new vaccinations administered for a total of 730,952 doses given.
+The province has administered doses at a rate of 619.895 per 1,000.
+In the province, 7.35 per cent (86,726) of the population has been fully vaccinated.
+There were 500 new vaccines delivered to Saskatchewan for a total of 816,475 doses delivered so far.
 The province has received enough of the vaccine to give 69 per cent of its population a single dose.
-The province has used 88.93 per cent of its available vaccine supply.
+The province has used 89.53 per cent of its available vaccine supply.

-Alberta is reporting 21,701 new vaccinations administered for a total of 2,781,430 doses given.
-The province has administered doses at a rate of 631.85 per 1,000.
-In the province, 8.89 per cent (391,175) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 2,945,025 doses delivered so far.
+Alberta is reporting 29,738 new vaccinations administered for a total of 2,811,168 doses given.
+The province has administered doses at a rate of 638.605 per 1,000.
+In the province, 9.02 per cent (397,209) of the population has been fully vaccinated.
+There were 11,900 new vaccines delivered to Alberta for a total of 2,956,925 doses delivered so far.
 The province has received enough of the vaccine to give 67 per cent of its population a single dose.
-The province has used 94.45 per cent of its available vaccine supply.
+The province has used 95.07 per cent of its available vaccine supply.

-Yukon is reporting 264 new vaccinations administered for a total of 52,913 doses given.
+Yukon is reporting zero new vaccinations administered for a total of 52,913 doses given.
 The territory has administered doses at a rate of 1,267.954 per 1,000.
 In the territory, 59.76 per cent (24,937) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Yukon for a total of 57,020 doses delivered so far.
-The territory has received enough of the vaccine to give 140 per cent of its population a single dose.
-The territory has used 92.8 per cent of its available vaccine supply.
+There were 7,500 new vaccines delivered to Yukon for a total of 64,520 doses delivered so far.
+The territory has received enough of the vaccine to give 150 per cent of its population a single dose.
+The territory has used 82.01 per cent of its available vaccine supply.

-The Northwest Territories are reporting 1,264 new vaccinations administered for a total of 53,501 doses given.
+The Northwest Territories are reporting zero new vaccinations administered for a total of 53,501 doses given.
 The territory has administered doses at a rate of 1,185.775 per 1,000.
 In the territory, 53.02 per cent (23,922) of the population has been fully vaccinated.
-There were zero new vaccines delivered to the Northwest Territories for a total of 63,510 doses delivered so far.
-The territory has received enough of the vaccine to give 140 per cent of its population a single dose.
-The territory has used 84.24 per cent of its available vaccine supply.
+There were 12,870 new vaccines delivered to the Northwest Territories for a total of 76,380 doses delivered so far.
+The territory has received enough of the vaccine to give 170 per cent of its population a single dose.
+The territory has used 70.05 per cent of its available vaccine supply.

-Nunavut is reporting zero new vaccinations administered for a total of 31,157 doses given.
-The territory has administered doses at a rate of 804.55 per 1,000.
-In the territory, 36.44 per cent (14,113) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nunavut for a total of 45,100 doses delivered so far.
-The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
-The territory has used 69.08 per cent of its available vaccine supply.
+Nunavut is reporting 1,039 new vaccinations administered for a total of 32,196 doses given.
+The territory has administered doses at a rate of 831.379 per 1,000.
+In the territory, 38.60 per cent (14,949) of the population has been fully vaccinated.
+There were 6,000 new vaccines delivered to Nunavut for a total of 51,100 doses delivered so far.
+The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
+The territory has used 63.01 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as some approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 12 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.